What do you think of when you hear the word “fence” spoken aloud?

-Interactive design is an iterative process, a constant remodeling based upon the objectives and desires of both the business and the user of the system in play.
-But moving from good design to great design requires an effort of reduction to reach an elegant solution, where less is more and the complex takes form in simplistic presentation.
+Interactive design is an iterative process, a constant remodeling based upon the objectives and desires of both the business and the users of the system in play, but moving from good design to great design requires an effort of reduction to reach an elegant solution, where less is more and the complex takes form in simplistic presentation.

-Back to one of our fence examples: lets say sheep are now grazing behind an elegant, rustic, utilitarian, wire fence with wooden posts.
+Back to one of our fence examples: let’s say sheep are now grazing behind an elegant, rustic, utilitarian, wire fence with wooden posts.
 You’ve designed the perfect experience to meet the particular needs of your customer, and she is ecstatic with the outcomes of her sheep not roaming into traffic, an aesthetic that matches her existing ranch and providing a clear indication of her most southern property line.

 Congratulations, but don’t pat yourself on the back for long.
-The real world might not change too often, but as people engage with interactive spaces, priorities and needs will shift on a dime.
+The real world might not change too often, but as people engage with interactive spaces, priorities and needs can shift on a dime.

-In this out-of-control metaphor, imagine your ecstatic customer now telling you that her sheep are going to be racing for cash on the property across a range of individual courses, which will drive numerous betting options for the local yokels.
-For good measure, you also catch wind that other farmers may be using the property for similar purposes in the near future, but will most likely use more exotic animals than sheep; animals much faster and larger, with different maintenance needs and subtle details pertaining to optimal footing.
+In this metaphor, imagine your ecstatic customer telling you that her sheep are now going to be racing for cash on the property across a range of individual courses, with the desired outcome to drive numerous betting options for the local yokels.
+For good measure, you also catch wind that other farmers may be using the property for similar purposes in the near future, and will most likely use more exotic animals than sheep; animals much faster and larger, with different maintenance needs and subtle details pertaining to optimal footing and strength.

-Each farmer is now a stakeholder in how the property needs to function, yet they each hold a different degree of say in the decision making process.
+Each farmer will now be a stakeholder in how the property needs to function, yet they each hold a different degree of say in the decision making process.

-With multiple priorities and agendas in play while designing for an optimal experience of the overall environment, your general approach to quality design (reduction and elegance) remains steady, but the outcomes that you’re driving to meet must be continuously and iteratively redefined and understood.
+With multiple priorities and agendas in play while designing for an optimal experience of the overall environment, your general approach to quality design (reduction and elegance) remains steady, but the outcomes that you’re driving towards must be iteratively investigated and refined.

 One thing is for certain: you can’t possibly satisfy each customer requirement with a singular understanding of a fence.
 The challenge that lies on the horizon: How might you broker the definition of appropriate usage parameters moving forward?